 Wait, but why can I GetProcAddress for IsDialogMessage?

-that a lot of so-called functions are
+Okay, so I explained that a lot of so-called functions are

 really redirecting macros, function-like macros, intrinsic

 get anything since the function doesn’t exist in the form of

 But why, then, can you

 Let’s take a closer look at the exports from

 Here’s the relevant excerpt.

 417 1A0 0002C661 IsDialogMessage 418 1A1 0002C661 IsDialogMessageA 419 1A2 0001DFBC IsDialogMessageW